GetStream/vg/README.md

 Even though `dep` is the main tool that virtualgo integrates with.
 It's also possible to use other dependency management tools instead, as long as they create a `vendor` directory.
-Installing executable dependencies is not supported though.
+Installing executable dependencies is not supported though (PRs for this are welcome).

 To use `vg` with `glide` works like this: